AniketNila/project-p122/README.md

 the dataset come from the CDC and is a major part of the Behavioral Risk Factor Surveillance System (BRFSS), which conducts annual telephone surveys to gather data on the health status of U.S. residents

-## Credits
-2020 annual CDC survey data of 400k adults related to their health status